ahangarha/Ruby-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Ruby-Capstone

 > Catalog of my things

 A console app that helps keep a record of different types of things won: books, music albums, movies, and games.
 Everything is based on the UML diagram presented below.
-The data is stored in JSON files and database with tables structure analogical to your program's class structure.
+The data is stored in JSON files and database with tables structure analogical to the program's class structure.

 <p align="center">
   <img src="https://github.com/microverseinc/curriculum-ruby/raw/main/group-capstone/images/catalog_of_my_things.png" alt="C=UML class diagram for catalog of things" />